akka/akka-samples/akka-sample-cluster-java/README.md

 ## Tests

 Tests can be found in [src/multi-jvm](src/multi-jvm).
-You can run them by typing `sbt multi-jvm/test`.
+You can run them by typing `sbt multi-jvm:test`.